merlinkv/MaxDuino_Libraries_for_1.54M/README.md

 3) Unzip "Arduino_Libraries.zip" in the Arduino\libraries folder
 4) Now you can see inside many new folders
 5) Go to your ..\Documents\libraries folder & delete all contents
-6) Unzip "Arduino_Libraries_Documents.zip" in the sketch folder, by default ..\Documents\libraries
+6) Unzip "Arduino_Libraries_Sketch_Folder.zip" in the sketch folder, by default ..\Documents\libraries
 7) Again, you can see inside many new folders.
 8) Start Arduino IDE
 9) Try to compile MegaDuino Firmware, it must work OK !!!!!